 The House Appropriations Committee voted 30-21 on July 18 to approve the budget allocation, which largely avoids the substantial cuts described in President Trump’s earlier budget request.

 A floor vote is still at least several weeks away, however, as the House enters a five-week recess beginning next week.

 A report on the bill states the House Appropriations Committee specifically opposes cuts to the agency’s Waste Minimization and Recycling program, which falls under its Resource Conservation and Recovery Act work.
 Overall, the committee-approved budget would fund RCRA with $100.9 million in fiscal year 2018, a $4 million cut from its current funding level.

-Next, the bill will go before the full House of Representatives for a vote, which is at least several weeks away as lawmakers this week entered a five-week recess.
+Next, the bill will go before the full House of Representatives for a vote, which has not yet been scheduled.
 A Senate Appropriations Committee subcommittee has not yet met to discuss its own budget request for EPA.